Mitranim/gulp-atril-html2js/readme.md

 the collective spirit of ReactJS, Polymer, Angular 2 and Aurelia.

-Converts HTML templates into JavaScript modules that self-add to `atril`'s template cache.
+Converts HTML templates into JavaScript modules that self-add to `atril`'s view cache.
 This lets you avoid runtime XHR imports.

 **Note**: the converted files are in the ES6 module format.
 You'll need to transpile them into your chosen module format (SystemJS / CommonJS / AMD) with